-In 2012, a clinical trial called ICESECRET (NCT02399124) Post Marketing Surveillance for PROSENSETM a Cryotherapy Treatment of Renal Cell Carcinoma was initiated at Bnei Zion Medical Center in Haifa, Israel, in collaboration with the Shamir/Assaf Harofeh Medical Center in Be'er Ya'akov, Israel.
+In 2012, a clinical trial called ICESECRET (NCT02399124) Post Marketing Surveillance for PROSENSET^M a Cryotherapy Treatment of Renal Cell Carcinoma was initiated at Bnei Zion Medical Center in Haifa, Israel, in collaboration with the Shamir/Assaf Harofeh Medical Center in Be'er Ya'akov, Israel.
 Procedures were performed using our ProSense system for freezing and ablating kidney tumors.
-The recruitment for this trial is completed.